 Your decision to sell ancillary insurance products can help your agency establish itself as a strategic consultant—a body that works hard to make sure your clients’ insurance needs are met.
 Your clients might not even know some of these ancillary products exist—or they might think that certain things (e.g., dental coverage) are included in their regular health insurance packages, only to find out the hard way that’s not the case.

 Medicare changes every year—at least to some extent.
-Here are some of the new changes for 2020:
+Here are some of the new changes for the upcoming 2023 benefit year::

 How much money can I make selling Medicare?